maikdi/bibliothek/readme.md

 python -m nbibliothek_v1
 #launches program with it's default database and language
 ```
-You can set database/resource with -db:url=
+You can specify the database with -db:url=
 ```
 python -m nbibliothek_v1 -db:url=xxxx\xxxx.db
 ```
-You can set init with -db:init= to True or False
+You can initialize the database with -db:init=true or -db:init=false
 ```
 python -m nbibliothek_v1 -db:init=true/false
 ```
-To get report you can use -apps:report
+To get report on the 5 most popular books you can use -apps:report
 ```
 python -m nbibliothek_v1 - apps:report
 ```